Last updated on March 23, 2026

 Ancient Tomb | Illustration by Howard Lyon

 Every Magic deck needs lands, with very few exceptions.
-Creating a good mana base can often determine whether a deck is going to be successful.
+Creating a good mana base can often determine how successful a deck is going to be.
 This gets even harder in a singleton format like Commander when you can’t just fill out your mana base with playsets of the most optimal lands.

 Luckily, there are some lands that always seem to pop up in Commander, and for good reason.
 These lands are either just good in general, or particularly good in the format.
 For example, the Bond lands like Training Center are infinitely better in a multiplayer format since they’re otherwise just tap lands.